At first, most people think that having access to lots of muscle building tips is a good thing.

 Truth is, information overload is old news.
 What most people are suffering from is input overwhelm.

-By input, I’m talking about all the stuff being thrown in your direction — e-mails, TV, radio, RSS feeds, forum posts, Blogs, magazines, Twitter updates, Facebook posts and whatever else — that’s pretending to be information and demanding your attention.
+By input, I’m talking about all the stuff being thrown in your direction — e-mails, TV, radio, podcasts, forum posts, Blogs, magazines, Twitter updates, Facebook posts and whatever else — that’s pretending to be information and demanding your attention.

 In order to qualify as information, an input must be informative.
 It must have a purpose.
 If it no longer serves that purpose, get rid of it.